Introduction

 LC_MESSAGES=C

-# Adjust based on hardware (e.g., M2 Max has more cores)
+# Adjust for hardware (e.g. M2 Max has more cores)

 MAKEOPTS="-j4"

-# Gentoo Mirrors (Recommended to use R2 mirror for speed)
+# Gentoo Mirror (Recommended R2 mirror for speed)

 GENTOO_MIRRORS="https://gentoo.rgst.io/gentoo"